Latest released products

 Highest sensitivity at the front, slightly reduced on the sides, and almost no sensitivity at the rear.

-Effectively suppresses background noise from behind and prevents crosstalk between multiple microphones.
+Effectively suppresses background noise from behind and prevents crosstalk between multiple microphone.

 The most commonly used directionality in venues such as stages, KTV, and conference halls.

-Commonly found in handheld wireless microphones and headset wireless microphones.
+Commonly found in handheld wireless microphone and headset wireless microphone.

 Same sensitivity in the front and rear, with the lowest sensitivity on the sides.